Diane and Howard Wohl Fellow Dr. Lev Simkin

 He has presented on his work about religious freedom, legal systems, and democracy at conferences in the United States and Europe and has written numerous articles and books on intellectual property and religious-state relations in Russia, including “Istoki Russkogo Protestantizma: istoricheskie miniatyury” (“Beginnings of Russian Protestantism: Historic Miniatures,” Religion and Law, #2, 2010); “Der Einfluss der Weltreligionen auf die Rechtssysteme der Laender” (Schriften der Rechtsanwaltskammer Frankfurt am Main, 2009); and “Rulings of European Courts” (Religion and Law, #3, 2007).
 He has language skills in Russian and English.

-During his tenure at the Center, Dr. Simkin plans to construct a general picture of collaboration in Soviet territory during World War II based upon court materials from the trials begun in 1942 of Soviet collaborators for war crimes committed against Jews in Soviet territory.
-His research will provide a historical and legal analysis of these cases with regard specifically to war crimes committed against Jews, which has never been done before.
+During his tenure at the Center, Dr. Simkin constructed a general picture of collaboration in Soviet territory during World War II based upon court materials from the trials begun in 1942 of Soviet collaborators for war crimes committed against Jews in Soviet territory.
+His research provides a historical and legal analysis of these cases with regard specifically to war crimes committed against Jews, which has never been done before.

-In order to complete this research, he will utilize the Museum’s copies of materials relating to these trials, especially the records of the Federal Security Services (formerly the KGB) of the Russian Federation.
-At the Museum, Dr. Simkin will also use oral history transcripts from the Jewish Fates-Ukraine 20th Century project, as well as World War II veteran testimony and other documents relating to the Jewish experience during the war.
+In order to complete this research, he utilized the Museum’s copies of materials relating to these trials, especially the records of the Federal Security Services (formerly the KGB) of the Russian Federation.
+At the Museum, Dr. Simkin also used oral history transcripts from the Jewish Fates-Ukraine 20th Century project, as well as World War II veteran testimony and other documents relating to the Jewish experience during the war.